trufflesuite/ganache/UPGRADE-GUIDE.md

 #### Legacy transactions sent via `eth_sendTransaction` are automatically upgraded to "Type 2" ([EIP-1559](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1559.md)) transactions.

-If you send a transaction with `eth_sendTransaction` and that transaction doesn't have a `gasPrice` field the transaction will be automatically "upgraded" to a type 2 transaction.
+If you send a transaction with `eth_sendTransaction` and that transaction doesn't have a `gasPrice` field, the transaction will be automatically "upgraded" to a type 2 transaction.
 Type 2 transactions will have many different fields for an identical legacy transaction sent pre-london.

 ```typescript
 // send a "legacy" transaction